Netflix/lemur/docs/developer/plugins/index.rst

   - **Type** there are currently four supported variable types
       - **Int** creates an html integer box for the user to enter integers into
       - **Str** creates a html text input box
-      - **Boolean** creates a checkbox for the user to signify truithyness
+      - **Boolean** creates a checkbox for the user to signify truthiness
       - **Select** creates a select box that gives the user a list of options
           - When used a `available` key must be provided with a list of selectable options
   - **Required** determines if this option is required, this **must be a boolean value**